 Corneal abrasion (scratch): First aid

-Signs and symptoms of corneal abrasion include:
+Symptoms of corneal abrasion include:

 - A gritty feeling in the eye

-- Sensitivity to the light
+- Sensitivity to the light (photophobia)

 - Rinse your eye with clean water or a saline solution.
 You can use an eyecup or a small, clean drinking glass positioned with its rim resting on the bone at the base of your eye socket.
 If you have quick access to a work site eye-rinse station, use it.
 Rinsing the eye may wash out a foreign object.